iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_compare_and_swap(qdb_handle_t handle, const char * alias, const char * new_value, size_t new_value_length, const char * comparand, qdb_time_t expiry_time, size_t comparand_length, char ** original_value, size_t * original_value_length)

-    Atomically compares the :term:`entry` with comparand and updates it to new_value if, and only if, they match.
+    Atomically compares the entry with comparand and updates it to new_value if, and only if, they match.
 Always returns the original value of the entry.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).